Home

 How long is the Academy training?

-The academy is a 30-week, para-military environment.
+The academy is a 27-week (Traditional Class) or 13-week (Fast Track Class) para-military environment.
 Cadets are required to stay Sunday-Friday.

 Do I have to stay overnight at the Academy?